7 Things You Should Do Before Redesigning Your Website

 1. Review your current website

-The first and most obvious step is a full review of your current website.
-Revamping is aimed at making major improvements, and that can’t be done without identifying and understanding the problems and weaknesses of your website.
+The first and most obvious step is a full review of your existing website.
+Redesigning is aimed at making significant improvements, and that can’t be done without identifying and understanding the problems and weaknesses of your website.

 Analyse which pages generate the most traffic and ask questions like what’s missing and what can you do better.
 Then, find out why.
 Why are these pages attracting the most traffic?
 Is it the content that sells?
 The design?
 Is it the interlinking and calls-to-action?

-Reviewing your current website and asking these important questions allow you to understand what you must improve and how.
+Reviewing your current website and asking these essential questions allow you to understand what you must improve and how.

 2. Check out the competition

-This gives you the advantage of learning from your competitors and seeing the strategies that work, informing your revamp and giving you an edge in creating a better user experience in your own way.
+This gives you the advantage of learning from your competitors and seeing the strategies that work, informing your redesign and giving you an edge in creating a better user experience in your way.

 3. Set your goals

 Once you’ve done a complete audit of your current and competitors’ website, it’s time to set goals.
-Obviously, redesigning your website would be pointless without goals.
-They are both the whole reason behind a revamp in the first place and measures by which you can track your progress.
+Redesigning your website would be pointless without goals.
+They are both the whole reason behind a redesign in the first place and measures by which you can track your progress.

-What is it that you want to accomplish in your revamp?
+What is it that you want to accomplish in your redesign?
 How to improve website’s conversion rates?
 Is it to increase conversion rates?
 Is it to completely update the design and content?

 As a measure, goals allow you to know where you stand in the process.
-It lets you know what you’ve done and what more you need to do, giving your revamp direction and purpose.
+It lets you see what you’ve done and what more you need to do, giving your redesign direction and purpose.

 4. Inform your service provider of your SEO concerns

-This step includes bringing up all your Search Engine Optimization (SEO) concerns with your programmers.
-If your existing website already has a good search engine ranking, then your web developers or programmers must copy existing links into the new website to ensure that your SEO accomplishments won’t be put into waste.
+This step includes bringing up all your Search Engine Optimisation (SEO) concerns with your programmers.
+If your existing website already has a good search engine ranking, then your web developers or programmers must copy existing links into the new site to ensure that your SEO accomplishments won’t be put into waste.

 Apart from making sure all your links are in sync, this is also an opportunity to enhance your SEO even more.
 Do some research and find out if there are more keywords that you can make use of to improve your ranking in search engine results.

-As an established web design and web development company in Singapore, we’ve always said that SEO makes it easier for your audience and prospects to find you on the web, so it’s important that you go the extra mile in making your content spot on.
+As an established web design and web development company in Singapore, we’ve always said that SEO makes it easier for your audience and prospects to find you on the web, so it’s essential that you go the extra mile in making your content spot-on.